Polar Lattices for Lossy Compression: Introduction

 where $\Delta$ and $R$ denote the average distortion and rate per symbol, respectively.
 However, in practice, the size of the reconstruction alphabet needs to be finite.
-Unconstructively, \cite[Theorem 9.6.2]{gallager1968information} shows the existence of a block code with finite number of output letters that achieves performance arbitrarily close to the rate-distortion bound.
-Then a size-constrained output alphabet rate-distortion function $R_M(\Delta)$ was defined in \cite{pearlman} with $M$ denoting the size of output alphabet.
+Using the argument of random coding ensembles, the author proved the existence of a block code with a finite number of output letters that achieves performance arbitrarily close to the rate-distortion bound in \cite[Theorem 9.6.2]{gallager1968information}.
+Then, the rate-distortion function $R_M(\Delta)$ for a size-constrained output alphabet was defined in \cite{pearlman} with $M$ denoting the size of output alphabet.
 The well-known trellis coded quantization (TCQ) \cite{marcellin} was motivated by this alphabet constrained rate-distortion theory.
 It was shown that for a given encoding rate of $R$ bits per symbol, the rate-distortion function $R(\Delta)$ can be approached by using a TCQ encoder with rate $R+1$ after an initial Lloyd-Max quantization.
 It is equivalent to the trellis coded modulation (TCM) in the sense that $m$ information bits are transmitted using $2^{m+1}$ constellation points.
 A near-optimum lattice quantization scheme based on tailbiting convolutional codes was introduced in \cite{NSMboundLattice}.
-Despite enjoying a good practical performance, a theoretical proof of the rate-distortion bound achieving TCQ with low complexity is still missing.
+Despite good practical performance, a theoretical proof of the rate-distortion bound achieving TCQ with low complexity is still missing.
 More recently, a scheme based on low density Construction-A (LDA) lattices \cite{GoodnessLDA} was proved to be quantization-good (defined in Sect. \ref{sec:qzgood}) using the minimum-distance lattice decoder.
-However, in practice the ideal performance cannot be realized by the suboptimal belief-propagation decoding algorithm.
+However, the ideal performance cannot be realized by the suboptimal belief-propagation decoding algorithm in practice.